It's Pony: Production

 The series originated from a short titled Pony, created as part of the annual Nickelodeon Animated Shorts Program.
 On March 6, 2018, it was announced that Nickelodeon officially green-lit the series with a 20-episode order at Nickelodeon's 2018 upfront presentation.
 On December 9, 2019, it was announced that the series would premiere on January 18, 2020, with a teaser episode released online on December 26, 2019.

 On July 9, 2020, the series was renewed for a second season of 20 episodes, which premiered on October 29, 2021.
+On March 28, 2024, the series was removed from Paramount+ as part of a "strategic decision to focus on content with mass global appeal".